jtfoster2/Outdora/README.md

 - John Foster - Scrum Master
 - Vladimir Maximov - UI Engineer

+### Story Point Forecasts

+Sprint 1 - Initial Estimate is 16 points per person over the course of the 2-week sprint.
+Sprint 2 - TBC
+Sprint 3 - TBC (Will be shorter since this sprint is 1-week only)

-## How to Start The Starter Project
+### How to Start The Starter Project
 - Assumptions:
   - You have docker installed.
   - You have java home set. (for gradlew)